MatthiasBart/bachelor-thesis/chapters/6-evaluation.typ

   caption: [Transfer speed per protocol and scenario.]
 )<fig:speed_protocol>

-@fig:speed_protocol shows that using #gls("tcp") leads to the least data transfer speed. #gls("udp") is particularly high because of unreliable delivery which makes the time the server received messages very low and leads to a higher transfer speed. #gls("quic") has again performed very well considering reliability of data transfer, has outperformed #gls("tcp") in some scenarios and even #gls("udp") on the Field and in the Forest.
+@fig:speed_protocol shows that using #gls("tcp") leads to the lowest data transfer speed. #gls("udp") is particularly high because of unreliable delivery which makes the time the server received messages very low and leads to a higher transfer speed. #gls("quic") has again performed very well considering reliability of data transfer, has outperformed #gls("tcp") in some scenarios and even #gls("udp") on the Field and in the Forest.

 ==== Conclusion